uppedtrout/Better-config/README.md

 1972
 Laurent La Magie et la Divination chez les Chaldeo- Assyriennes Paris, 1894
-Lenormant, F. Science Occult; La Magie chez les Chaldeens Paris, 1874Downloaded from www.holybooks.com Tales of the Cthulhu Mythos New York, 1973
+Lenormant, F. Science Occult; La Magie chez les Chaldeens Paris, 1874 Tales of the Cthulhu Mythos New York, 1973
 At The Mountains of Madness New York, 1973
 The Dunwich Horror New York, 1963Lovecraft, H.P.